 United States Army Medical Research and Material Command.
 In September 2005, we entered into a \$3.2 million, one-year contract with the United States Army Medical Research and Material Command.
 The agreement, for the rapid identification and treatment of anti-viral diseases, is funded through the United States Air Force ("USAF").
 It is anticipated that our efforts will aid the USAF Special Operations Command in its use of computational biology to design and develop specific countermeasures against biological threat agents smallpox and adenovirus.
 As of June 30, 2006, SIGA received cash payments of \$3.2 million under this contract and recognized total revenue of approximately \$1.9 million.
-SIGA expects to complete its work under the contract at will be required to refund USAMRMC funds which remained classified as deferred revenue.
+SIGA expects to complete its work under the contract and recognize the related revenue.
+If SIGA is unable to complete work under the contract it will be required to refund USAMRMC funds which remained classified as deferred revenue.

 United States Army Medical Research Acquisition Activity.
-In December 2002, we entered into a fouryear contract with the U.S. Army Medical Research Acquisition Activity to develop a drug to treat smallpox.
+In December 2002, we entered into a four-year contract with the U.S. Army Medical Research Acquisition Activity to develop a drug to treat smallpox.
 The contract start date was January 1, 2003 for the total amount of \$1.6 million.
 Annual payments over the term of the agreement will be approximately \$400,000.
 In the years ended December 31, 2005, 2004 and 2003 we recognized revenue of \$427,000, \$425,000, and \$315,000 respectively.
 SIGA receives cash payments from USAMRAA under this contract on a monthly basis, as the work is performed and the related revenue is recognized.
 The agreement with USAMRAA does not include milestone payments.
 As of June 30, 2006, SIGA expects to complete its obligations under this agreement and receive all of the related funding.

 Saint Louis University.
 On September 1, 2005, we entered into an agreement with Saint Louis University for the continued development of one of our smallpox drugs.
 The agreement is funded through the NIH.
 In 2005, we recognized revenues of \$775,000 from the agreement.
-Under the agreement, SIGA received approximately \$1.0 million during the term of September 1, 2005 to February 28, 2006 for work it performed under the agreement.

-Oregon State University.
-Oregon State University ("OSU") is also a party to our license agreement with Rockefeller (discussed below), whereby we have obtained the right and license to make, use and sell products for the therapy, prevention and diagnosis of diseases caused by streptococcus.
+Under the agreement, SIGA received approximately \$1.0 million during the term of September 1, 2005 to February 28, 2006 for work it performed under the make, use and sell products for the therapy, prevention and diagnosis of diseases caused by streptococcus.
 Pursuant to a separate research support agreement with OSU, we provided funding for sponsored research through December 31, 1999, with exclusive license rights to all inventions and discoveries resulting from this research.
 At this time, no additional funding is contemplated under this agreement; however, we retain the exclusive licensing rights to the inventions and discoveries that may arise from this collaboration.
 The term of the agreement is for the duration of the patents licensed.
 As we do not currently know when any patents pending or future patents will expire, we cannot at this time determine the term of this agreement.
 The agreement can be terminated earlier if we are in breach of the provisions of the agreement and do not cure the breach within the allowed cure period.
 We are compliant with all of our obligations under the agreement.